 As a Complainant or Respondent, can I bring someone with me when I meet with the investigator?

-How long does it take to complete the formal investigation?
+How long does it take to complete the Investigation?

 The goal is to complete the investigation as promptly as possible.
 The length of the investigation depends on many factors, including the complexity of the Complaint and the availability of Complainant, Respondent and witnesses.
 MIT is committed to completing an investigation in a time frame that is responsible and appropriate to the complexities of that specific investigation.

-What if one of the parties leaves MIT during the formal investigation?
+What if one of the parties leaves MIT during the Investigation?

 If either the Complainant or the Respondent leaves MIT after a Complaint is filed but before the investigation process is completed, MIT generally continues the investigation to the extent possible.
 If an individual sues or files a complaint with an external agency before MIT’s complaint resolution process is completed, MIT also generally continues an ongoing investigation.
 However, the process outlined in Section 9.8 may be modified by MIT to reflect the fact that one or more parties is no longer at the Institute, and MIT may choose to terminate an investigation in some cases.